ATLAS.ti is frequently used for assisting with literature reviews. See for example:

 If only the document abstract is available and not the full document, you can select to import the abstract as a document.

 If you have written a note about the document in your Reference Manager, this note will be imported as document comment.

-Make your selections and click Choose File.
+Make your selections and click the Import button.

 Open the Document Manager (Home tab > Documents button).

 The imported documents are sorted by author and year in alphabetical order, if you selected this option.
 Further, document groups are created from all options that were selected.

 The text entered as note in the reference manager is imported as document comment.
 If the URL of a document is available, it will also be added into the comment field.